ashrithks/react-native-storage-mongo-db/README.md

 ```

 ### Indexing
-react-native-local-mongo-db supports indexing.
+react-native-storage-mongo-db supports indexing.
 It gives a very nice speed boost and can be used to enforce a unique constraint on a field.
 You can index any field, including fields in nested documents using the dot notation.
 For now, indexes are only used to speed up basic queries and queries using `$in`, `$lt`, `$lte`, `$gt` and `$gte`.
 The indexed values cannot be of type array of object.

 To create an index, use `datastore.ensureIndex(options, cb)`, where callback is optional and get passed an error if any (usually a unique constraint that was violated). `ensureIndex` can be called when you want, even after some data was inserted, though it's best to call it at application startup.
 The options are: